 Coupland honed his minimal prose-style in the low-concept Shampoo Planet (1992) and Life After God (accompanied by MTV vignettes; declared one of 1994′s ten worst books by People magazine).
 In 1995 Coupland published the more ambitious novel Microserfs (1995), which originated as a Wired magazine cover story about six preselected Microsoft employees.

-With a keen eye for peripheral detail, and a heightened radar for colorful cultural memes (especially those derived from growing… Continue reading
+With a keen eye for peripheral detail, and a heightened radar for colorful cultural memes (especially… Continue reading

 Former editor of R. Crumb’s Weirdo anthology who set a new standard for the comics of social cruelty, Bagge’s signature flourish consists of having his cartoon creations run the emotional gamut from mildly annoyed to totally enraged in three panels or less.